blackbaud/skyux2/CONTRIBUTING.md

 Your unit test files should end in `.spec.ts` and reside in the same folders as the components that they test.
 For example, the test file for `foo/foo.component.ts` should be `foo/foo.component.spec.ts`.
 All test fixtures (sample components, mock services, etc.) should be in a `fixtures` folder within the component's folder.
 The existing codebase contains many examples of this pattern, so just follow the patterns in the existing code when you write tests for new components.

+For new components, we recommend that you reach out to the SKY UX team for a "soft" review of the initial implementation before you write unit tests.
+This allows you to make requested changes to your code before writing the tests.

-As your tests run, code coverage results are generated and can be located in `coverage/<browser version>/index.html`.
+When your tests run, code coverage results are generated and can be located in `coverage/<browser version>/index.html`.
 You can launch this straight from disk and view the SKY UX unit test code coverage results in your default web browser.

 ### Write visual regression tests